 Social networking and the law

 Not only could your angry status update or online rant hurt someone's feelings, it could even get you arrested.
-Know the laws about social networking before you hit 'send'.
+Know the laws around breaking social network rules before you hit 'send'.

 Step away from the keyboard!
-That tweet you were just about to send might be hilaaarrrious – but it might also be illegal.
+That tweet you were just about to send might seem hilaaarrrious – but it might also be illegal and could potentially really hurt or offend someone.

-So how do you vent without getting handcuffed?
+So how do you use social media without breaking the law and hopefully without offending anyone?
 Here are some golden rules to follow.

 Don’t be grossly offensive, particularly about sensitive topics